okada-t-rafael/a_simple_crypto_bot/README.md

 - These codes only implement techniques to obscure your keys.
 Never inform anyone your private keys!

-- BitfinexAPI code inspared in twobeeb/BitfinexAPI for C#.
+- BitfinexAPI code inspired in twobeeb/BitfinexAPI for C#.